-Visiting Norfolk and looking for a fun day out with the kids?
+Are you visiting Norfolk and looking for a fun day out with the kids?
 How about visiting the How Hill Estate in Norfolk and seeing the three windmills that are there?
-This is a good spring and summer activity and best not to visit in winter, like we did!
+This is a good spring and summer activity and best not to visit in winter, as we did!

 Sitting on the banks of the River Ant